squiggle-lang/squiggle-lang.org/tutorial/chapter/7/index.md

 case P1 then X1
 case P2 then X2
 case P3 then X3
+else Xn
 end
 ```

 In this example, `V` is the value you want to match on. `P1`, `P2`, and `P3` are patterns.
 The first pattern to fully match wins, resulting in the value to the right of its `then`.
 If no patterns are matched, it throws an exception.
+The else clause is equivalent to `case _`, it will match any value.

 All the pattern types from destructuring assignment are supported, in addition to matching value-based object literals: numbers, strings, `true`, `false`, `undefined`, `null`, `NaN`, and `Infinity`.